enewe101/iterable_queue/README.md

     iq = IterableQueue

 And now, we just start an arbitrary number of producer and consumer processes.
-We give *producers endpoints* to the producers, which we get by calling `IterableQueue.get_producer()`, and we give *consumer endpoints* to consumers by calling `IterableQueue.get_consumer()`:
+We give *producer endpoints* to the producers, which we get by calling `IterableQueue.get_producer()`, and we give *consumer endpoints* to consumers by calling `IterableQueue.get_consumer()`: